-Easily search, locate companies, compare rates and buy Commercial Errors and Ommissions Insurance now!
+Easily search, locate companies, compare rates and buy Commercial Errors and Omissions Insurance now!

 Professional liability policies protect professionals against claims involving performance of their services.
 “Professionals” are held to a higher standard of care than people engaged in other occupations are.
 However, people engaged in other occupations may also be held liable for the mistakes they make.